cuey78/Fedora-Post-Install/README.md

 Fedora Post Install Script

+Tested on Fedora 40 with KDE should work on 39 or Gnome just fine.

 What this Script can do.
 1. Virtmanger and Qemu install
 2. pci passthrough for AMD or Intel